 I think the point is that a lot of people, including many public health experts, got caught up in the details of the coronavirus.
 They were focusing on things like ACE 2 receptors, hydroxychloroquine, genetic variations and health conditions that might make people more susceptible to COVID-19.

 What they weren’t paying enough attention to were the situations that might make people especially vulnerable to catching the virus in the first place.
-And they weren’t working backward to identify patient zero, the individual who might have been a super spreader.
+Millions of people traveled for the holidays.
+That led to the COVID surge we are now experiencing.

 The People’s Pharmacy Tips to Avoid COVID-19:

 In order to stay away from super spreaders and risky venues you need to: